darugnaa/firefly-mqtt/README.md

 <img src="http://i.imgur.com/ueWVwN5.png?1">

+MQTT settings like broker, username etc are configurable and saved into a JSON configuration file in the same folder.
+Please be sure to have write permissions to the working folder where you run Firefly.

+## Download
-You can download the jar from here and just double-click it to start!
+You can download the jar [from here](https://drive.google.com/file/d/0B0tptNwKwCF_WkdXNUl6V01hQVU/view?usp=sharing) and just double-click it to start!
 If you wish to run it from command line just `java -jar firefly-0.0.1.jar` and you'll see all the nice debug output.

-**Important**: I released a shaded jar (aka uber jar)
+**Important**: I released a shaded jar (aka uber jar) with all dependencies inside just for convenience.

 ## Compile!
 Clone the repository to your local machine